pulumi/docs/content/blog/esc-webhooks-launch/index.md

 ## Getting Started with Pulumi ESC Webhooks

 Setting up Webhooks is straightforward.
-You can use the Pulumi Cloud Console, the ESC SDK, the Pulumi Service Provider, or REST API.
+You can use the Pulumi Cloud Console, the Pulumi Service Provider, or REST API.

 ### Using Pulumi Cloud Console